 - Make certain they cannot get in the fireplace

-- Open stairways (cats, puppies, cats, and dogs are in great danger in a home with a 'half wall' or even open rails in an upstairs room.
+- Open stairways - cats & kittens are in great danger in a home with a 'half wall' or even open rails in an upstairs room.
 They can easily fall through or jump over a half wall, plunging down to the floor below!
 Take precautions!

 - Accessible garbage (especially any kind of bones - bones can either splinter and perforate the stomach or intestines or form an intestinal blockage)

 - Needles and/or thread; knitting and/or crocheting materials

 - Rubber bands (which can wrap around the intestines)

 - Plastic wrap or bags (the cat can eat, or strangle, or suffocate on)

 - Styrofoam (especially packing "peanuts") which the cat may eat